 Having specialized in the field of oil and gas law, Dimitris regularly advises local and international investors interested in the emerging Cypriot energy market.
 His deep understanding of the commercial aspects and the economics of the energy industry allows him to provide comprehensive and solid advice on the legal framework regulating the electricity, hydrocarbons and renewable energy markets in Cyprus, as well as the licensing issues pertaining to energy-related activities.

-Dimitris currently advises an Austrian company which is entering the Cypriot electricity and renewable energy markets, and a consortium of international and local entities operating in the energy performance market.
-He is one of the two National Experts appointed by the EU Commission to conduct the conformity checks and check the practical implementation of the Energy Efficiency Directive (Directive 2012/27/EU), as well as, the Directive 2015/1513/EU amending the Renewable Energy Directive (98/70/EC) in Cyprus.
+He also advises an Austrian company which is entering the Cypriot electricity and renewable energy markets, and a consortium of international and local entities operating in the energy performance market.

 He drafted one of the first Energy Performance Contracts ever concluded in the Cypriot market, and is also regularly involved in energy-related due diligence exercises in transactions pertaining to the sale and purchase of PV solar parks in Cyprus.